-I love cooking with lamb chops, and some of my favorite recipes include my Grilled Lamb Chops, Lemon Thyme Lamb Chops Recipe and Lamb Chops with Mustard Sauce.
+I love cooking with lamb chops, and some of my favorite recipes include my Grilled Lamb Chops, Lemon Thyme Lamb Chops and Lamb Chops with Mustard Sauce.
 I’m always making lamb chops for dinner because they’re one of my family’s favorite meats—so flavorful, tender, and satisfying.

 Today, I’m excited to share another delicious lamb chop recipe with you, and this one is extra special thanks to a rich and buttery garlic sauce.
 It’s simple, mouthwatering, and sure to be a hit at your table too!